Economic consequences of the Russo-Ukrainian war (2022–present): Electricity

 The 2014 annexation of Crimea started the process of Ukrenergo disconnecting the national power grid from the Russian-controlled IPS/UPS grid (a legacy of the Soviet Union) and joining the European Network of Transmission System Operators for Electricity (ENTSO-E).
 The military buildup and invasion in 2022 put the process on an emergency timetable.
 Ukraine and Moldova disconnected from the Russian grid on 28 February, and connected to the synchronous grid of Continental Europe on 16 March.
 Similarly, Russia's invasion of Ukraine urged the Baltic states synchronization with CESA, permanently disconnecting Lithuania, Latvia, and Estonia from IPS/UPS on 8 February 2025.

 Russian attacks destroyed some power generation stations and distribution substations, and advances resulted in the capture of others.
 The Zaporizhzhia Nuclear Power Plant (along with the Zaporizhzhia thermal power station) was captured on 4 March, and Russia claimed it was being operated by Rosatom.

 About a million people lost power due to fighting around Mariupol, Kyiv, and Chernobyl.

 International organizations and corporations

-Kristalina Georgieva, the managing director of the International Monetary Fund (IMF) warned that the conflict poses a substantial economic risk for the region and internationally, and added that the IMF could help other countries impacted by the conflict, complementary to a $2.2 billion loan package being prepared to assist Ukraine.
+Kristalina Georgieva, the managing director of the International Monetary Fund (IMF) warned that the conflict poses a substantial economic risk for the region and internationally, and added that the IMF could help other countries affected by the conflict, complementary to a $2.2 billion loan package being prepared to assist Ukraine.
 David Malpass, the president of the World Bank Group, said that the conflict would have far-reaching economic and social effects and reported that the bank was preparing options for significant economic and fiscal support to Ukrainians and the region.